TedTschopp/tedt.org/_posts/Homepage/1999-04-01-Founder-of-The-One-Ring.com.md

 order: 5
 ---

-Founded and managed the most popular website dedicated to the works of J.R.R.
+I founded and spearheaded the operations for a leading website dedicated to J.R.R.
 Tolkien and the Lord of the Rings.
+During my time there, the site gained notable recognition in the media landscape.

-* Recognized in leading periodicals such as Los Angeles Times, CNN, and The Guardian UK
+- Garnered prestigious media coverage from outlets like Los Angeles Times, CNN, and The Guardian UK, establishing the website as an authoritative source in the field.
-* Interviewed and featured in Wired Magazine September 2001 Issue
+- Featured in an extensive interview in the September 2001 issue of Wired Magazine, amplifying the site's reputation and reach.
-* Ranked as a top 10,000 website by Alexa
+- Achieved a top 10,000 ranking on Alexa, underlining the website's popularity and impact in its niche.